DiscreteTom/stickdeck-rs/README.md

 > By default the client will try to connect `steamdeck:7777`.
 If you want to connect to a different server, you can run `stickdeck-win.exe [server-ip]`.
 > You can find the server IP on the first line of the StickDeck UI window while the server is started.

+## FAQ

+- Poll/update rate?
+  - Depends on the configurable input update interval.
+In my case, set the input update interval to 3ms to reach the max update rate of 251Hz.

 ## Credit

 - [ViGEm Bus Driver](https://github.com/nefarius/ViGEmBus)